 A possibly problematic romance in Ida Panahandeh’s film Nahid

 But when she falls in love, it becomes clear that her life is not her own.
-Her ex-husband only willingly gave up custody of their son on the grounds that should she remarry, he would become the sole holder of custody.
-Since they live in an Islamic state, she can’t freely be with another man without marriage, for she’d risk the respectability of both of them, which puts her in a very difficult situation.
+Her ex-husband only willingly gave up custody of their son because he would become the sole holder of custody should she remarry.
+Since they live in an Islamic state, she can’t freely be with another man without marriage, for she’d risk their respectability, which puts her in a very difficult situation.
 Her tough situation is mirrored by the grey skies and muted colours of the world Panahandeh creates.